How To Detect Phishing Attacks On Your ECommmerce Website

 How to Defend Against Phishing Attacks

-There are a few IT-based defenses that companies can implement to protect themselves against phishers – beginning with antivirus and anti-malware programs, continuing on to email filtering software that keeps suspicious emails out of employee inboxes, and proceeding on to robust fraud detection solutions and browser add-ons that block redirects to suspicious websites.
+There are a few IT-based defenses that companies can implement to protect themselves against phishers – beginning with good antivirus and anti-malware programs, continuing on to email filtering software that keeps suspicious emails out of employee inboxes, and proceeding on to robust fraud detection solutions and browser add-ons that block redirects to suspicious websites.
 But one of the most important lines of defense against phishing is shoring up the vulnerability that these attacks seek to exploit: the human element.
 By training employees to recognize the warning signs of a fraudulent email, teaching them how to verify legitimate correspondences and URLs, and providing them with an easy means of flagging and reporting suspicious messages, you can dramatically reduce your susceptibility to phishing attacks.
 However, since it only takes a single moment of inattention on the part of a single employee for a phishing breach to occur, it’s also important to reduce the amount of damage that phishing attacks are capable of inflicting: for instance, using multi-factor authentication limits the amount of access that stolen passwords or login details can grant to a phisher.
 The best defense incorporates a combination of employee education to prevent successful phishing attempts, and tech solutions to block or minimize the consequences of those few successful phishing attacks that slip through.

 Learning to Recognize Phishing Attacks